Code-Institute-Submissions/online-cookbook-3/README.md

 * Click on *Favourite recipes* and verify that all recipes saved as favourite by user appears on *Favourite recipes* webpage.
 (Registered user only)
 * Click on *Logout* and verify that session ends and login page appears.(Registered user only)
+* Click on *Sign in* and verify that login page appears with sign in tab active.
-* Click on *Login* and verify that login page appears.(Guest user only)
+* Click on *Sign up* and verify that login page appears with sign up tab active.
 * Click on *Dish Types*, *Cuisines*, *Authors* or *Allergens* and verify that dropdown menu shows all available dish types, cuisine names, author names and 14 main allergens respectively.

 ###### All Recipes
-* Verify that page loads with a display of all recipes available on the website.
+* Verify that home page loads with a display of all recipes available on the website.
 * Verify that all recipes are sorted in the descending order of upvotes.

 ###### Filtered Recipes